 Plainspoken Coffee.
 A Coffee Review for Ordinary People by Ordinary People, #8.

 I have been interested in trying coffees from Finca Hartmann since I traveled to Panama a couple of years ago.
 Finca Hartmann is in the Chiriqui highlands in the Boquete region, and most of the land is in shade coffee.
-It is a popular birding destination, and researchers are welcome (they offer a field station for use) — many associated with the Smithsonian Tropical Research Institute have published papers on research conducted there, some with Hartmann family members as co-authors (here is a partial list).
+It is a popular birding destination, and researchers are welcome (they offer a field station for use) — many associated with the Smithsonian Tropical Research Institute have published papers on research conducted there, some with Hartmann family members as co-authors.
 Over 280 bird species have been recorded at the finca, and Christmas Bird Counts typically yield around 200 species.
 It is an example of a finca with a great deal of concern for preservation of biodiversity that has not been certified shade or organic.
 We tried several Finca Hartmann coffees from different roasters.

 Paradise Roasters Palo Verde.
 This coffee placed sixth in the 2006 Best of Panama competition — the same competition in which the Hacienda la Esmeralda won first prize.
 There are two “sections” to Finca Hartmann, and Palo Verde is the smaller, southernmost one on the property.
 This was a medium roast, with no oil on the beans.
 I detected some sort of very sweet, fruity aroma in the beans that I found really nice.